Edge Delta Gateway Connection

 Specifies how to send data from the load balancer.
 Options include consistent or round_robin.
 The default is consistent.

-• Round Robin: The edge pipeline distributes its data evenly across all available gateway instances, one after the other.
+Round Robin: The node pipeline distributes its data evenly across all available gateway instances, one after the other.
 This balances the load evenly across gateways, regardless of data source.
 Use this option when the gateway pipeline has been scaled to multiple instances.
 Use this option when you have specified more than one instance in a custom gateway configuration, where Endpoint Resolution Type is set to Static and you specified multiple Endpoints, or where Endpoint Resolution Type is set to DNS and you specified multiple Hostnames.

 nodes: